graphile/crystal/README.md

 ## Contributing
 Want to help testing and developing PostGraphQL?
 Check out the [contributing document](CONTRIBUTING.md) to get started quickly!

+The current maintainer of this project is [Benjie Gillam](https://twitter.com/benjie).

 ## Thanks
 Thanks so much to the people working on [PostgREST](https://github.com/begriffs/postgrest) which was definetly a huge inspiration for this project!
-The core contributors are awesome and taught me so much 😊.
-Ironically, they also convinced me that GraphQL was superior to REST…
+The core contributors are awesome and taught us so much 😊.
+Ironically, they also convinced us that GraphQL was superior to REST…

-Enjoy this server?
-Want updates and seeing what I’m up to next?
-Follow me on Twitter [`@calebmer`](https://twitter.com/calebmer).
+A humongous, heart-felt, thank you to the original author of PostGraphQL - [Caleb Meredith](https://twitter.com/calebmer) - for everything he put into PostGraphQL!
+He's now graduated from the project and we all wish him the best for his future ventures!

 Thanks and enjoy 👍